brainstreaminfo/oro-nylas-email/README.md

 ## Overview

-The BrainStream Nylas Bundle integrates Nylas email services with OroCRM for seamless email account connection and folder synchronization.
+The oro-nylas-email extension by Brainstream integrates Nylas email services with OroCRM for seamless email account connection and folder synchronization.
 This bundle extends OroCRM's email functionality, allowing users to manage Nylas-connected email folders and customize sync preferences via an intuitive interface.

 ## Features